WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupVM.md

 :::

-If you need to update .NET Core, do it in this VM.
+If you need to update .NET, do it in this VM.

 Now, shut down your template VM.